 Buteyko for Children

-Children who mouth-breathe are more prone to enlarged adenoids/tonsils, glue ear, respiratory infections, asthma, allergies and chronic cough.
-These children are also more likely to suffer from night-time enuresis (bed-wetting).
-If this habit is not corrected, it can lead to crooked teeth, receding chin, protruding nose, narrow airway and a high risk of developing obstructive sleep apnoea, respiratory disorders and cardiovascular risk as adults.
+Children who mouth breathe are more prone to enlarged adenoids/tonsils, glue ear, respiratory infections, asthma, allergies and chronic cough.
+This group of children are also more likely to suffer from night-time bed-wetting.
+If this habit of mouth breathing is not corrected, it can lead to crooked teeth, receding chin, protruding nose, narrow airway and a high risk of developing obstructive sleep apnoea, respiratory disorders and cardiovascular risk as adults.

-These children do not sleep well at night due to obstructed airways; this lack of sleep can adversely affect their growth and academic performance.
-Many of these children are misdiagnosed with attention deficit disorder (ADD) and hyperactivity.
+These children often do not sleep well at night due to obstructed airways; this lack of sleep can adversely affect their growth and their performance at school.
+Sometimes these children are misdiagnosed with attention deficit disorder and hyperactivity.

-The Buteyko Breathing method teaches children simple, easy-to-learn breathing exercises that are practised daily for 4-6 weeks.
-The programme helps restore a natural breathing pattern and correct nasal breathing habits.
-Improvement usually occurs within a few days.
-By the end of the course, most children are breathing easily and can put their bed-wetting days behind them.
+The Buteyko Breathing Technique teaches children simple, easy-to-learn breathing exercises that are practised daily for 4-6 weeks.
+The programme is different to that taught to adults.
+It helps restore a natural breathing pattern and correct nasal breathing habits.
+Improvement usually occurs within the first week or so.
+By the end of the course, many children are breathing more efficiently and have shifted to nose breathing.